-All staff are to check their email each day.
-Refer to the email guidelines under Instructional Resources on page 37 for specific policies and procedures related to the acceptable use of district email.
+All staff are to check their email each work day.
+Refer to the email guidelines under Instructional Resources for specific policies and procedures related to the acceptable use of district email.
 Students must not be given teacher's password to access teacher's email or other electronic records.